 For an undertaking that involves nothing less than transforming the global economy, no industry or company can be left to figure things out on its own.
 “While financing is critical, so, too, is education,” says Fang.
 Business groups, governmental agencies and nonprofits offer a growing array of educational resources tailored to individual industries.
 For example, the U.S. Green Building Council (USGBC) advises developers on how to include environmentally efficient systems in buildings, helping to make communities and cities more sustainable.

 Because of their financial reach and expertise, global banks have a unique role to play in that education process.
-Bank of America has established a carbon advisory program to teach business clients about climate-related products and services.
-The group takes a holistic look beyond financing the transition, including the impact of jobs in high-carbon industries such as coal or oil phasing out.
+Bank of America has established a carbon advisory program that can help business clients understand climate-related products and services.
+The group seeks to take a holistic look beyond financing the transition, including the impact of jobs in high-carbon industries such as coal or oil phasing out.
 Some 65 million new jobs could emerge in the next decade, requiring new technical skills and training.

 “Every business has unique challenges.
-We go across the spectrum of clients, to understand what their businesses are, and where their sustainability opportunities are,” adds Fang.
-To better support clients that need guidance along with financing, bank employees are receiving training on climate awareness and how to help specific industries decarbonize.
+We go across the spectrum of clients, to find out more about their businesses are, and where their sustainability opportunities might be,” adds Fang.
+To help support these clients, bank employees are receiving training on climate awareness and how to help specific industries decarbonize.
 High-emitting industries — steel and cement production, for example — will need help implementing technologies such as carbon capture.
 Instead of CO2 being released into the atmosphere, emissions are captured and transported to areas where they can be safely stored underground, or repurposed to create building materials, industrial chemicals and other products.

 A shared commitment